groupdocs-annotation-cloud/docs/content/annotation/developer-guide/working-with-folder-api.md

 # Delete a Particular Folder #

 This API allows you to delete a particular Folder in the specified Cloud Storage.
 If you do not pass storage name API will create new Folder in default Cloud Storage.
-To remove recursively inner folder/files you need to pass true value to recursive parameter in Request.
+To remove recursively inner folder/files you need to pass true value to recursive parameter inRequest.
 If it is set to false and folder contains data then API throws the exception.

 ## API Explorer ##